mwwojcik/airline-reservation-system/readme.md

 **Ticket reservation**

+Via the online booking system, the customer can reserve a maximum of 10 individual tickets per month.
+Before making the reservation, the system checks whether the user has exceeded the limit .

 It is necessary to provide flight number and seat number to reserve a seat.
 If the difference between the departure date and system date is more than 2 weeks, the ticket is blocked without no cost.
+Each customer can have only 3 blocked reservations at a time.
+Each subsequent ticket must be confirmed immediately.

 Customer should make a make the final purchase of the ticket before 2 weeks of the departure date.
 3 weeks before the date of departure, system should send to the customer reminder message.